MZanggl/flooent/README.md

 #### append

-Appends given value to array in between the currently pointed item and its next item.
+Appends given value to array in between the currently pointed item and its next item and returns a new array.

 ```javascript
 given(['music', 'tech']).at(0).append('video') // ['music', 'video', 'tech']